pachirishu/Markov-Chain/README.md

 # Markov-Chain
 A MATLAB program for discrete-time Markov Chains, enabling custom state transition matrices and steady-state probability calculation.

+The program is designed to find the best path for a robot to escape a labyrinth.
+Using a simple algorithm, it considers the probability of reaching a winning zone by randomly choosing available directions—up, down, left, or right (excluding diagonals).
+Walls may obstruct movement between adjacent cells.
+The program evaluates the likelihood of reaching winning exits at the top or bottom, and losing exits on the left or right.
+The proposed solution efficiently determines the robot's path through the labyrinth, using Markov Chain.

 Function Parse_labyrinth:
 In this function, we read the dimensions of the labyrinth from a file and then read the labyrinth itself.